What I'm working on.

 Voice consistency

-631-line canonical guide as injected system context
+Extensive canonical guide as injected system context

-Every generation task — NPC entries, location descriptions, in-world documents — receives the full voice guide before producing a word.
+Every generation task (NPC entries, location descriptions, in-world documents) receives the full voice guide before producing a word.
 Not a summary, not a reminder: the full specification.
 A session that never saw prior output still produces content indistinguishable in tone from work written months earlier.
 The guide is the consistency; everything else is execution.

 Quality gate